hytano/header_only_lib_template/README.md

 set(PROJECT_NAME "my_lib")
 ```

 Change the dependencies in the `conanfile.txt` file.
-Cmake an start coding.

-CMake and start working...
-Btw.: `./build` folder is already included in `.gitignore`.
+CMake and start coding...the tests first of course.
+Btw. `./build` folder is already included in `.gitignore`.